WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 Bitcoin addresses look like cyphertext, they are not easily remembered and it's not clear how they were used previously.
 When you do not label all your addresses, there is no meta-data for you to understand the context of their coins.
-Thus receiving addresses and sending transactions that generate a change coin should be carefully labeled.
+Thus receiving addresses and sending transactions that generate a change coin should be carefully labeled with the involved parties who know about this.
 This helps you know where your coins came from so that you can judge whether there are privacy concerns when sending a specific coin to a specific receiver.

 ![](/ReceiveLabelingRequired.png)